akmed772/dosvax/README.md

 DOSVAX
 =======

-Source code is located on GitHub <https://github.com/akmed772/dosvax>.

-You can obtain the binary file for Windows from my homepage at <http://radioc.web.fc2.com/>.
+You can obtain binary and source code from GitHub <https://github.com/akmed772/dosvax>.

 ### License